Mahapurana (Jainism)

 Mahapurana (महापुराण) or Trishashthilkshana Mahapurana is a major Jain text composed largely by Acharya Jinasena during the rule of Rashtrakuta ruler Amoghavarsha and completed by his pupil Gunabhadra in the 9th century CE.
 Mahapurana consists of two parts.
 The first part is Ādi purāṇa written by Acharya Jinasena in Sanskrit.
-The second part is Uttarapurana which is the section composed by Gunabhadra in Apabhraṃśa.
+The second part is Uttarapurana which is the section completed by Jinasena's disciple Gunabhadra.

 Description

-The Trishashthilkshana Mahapurana was composed by Jinasena, Gunabhadra and Chavundaraya in 9th century CE.
+The Trishashthilkshana Mahapurana was composed by Jinasena, Gunabhadra in 9th century CE.